MicrosoftDocs/Viva/Viva/glint/setup/reopen-survey.md

 ---
 title: Reopen or extend a Viva Glint survey cycle
-description: To increase participation rates, a recently closed survey cycle can be reopened. ms.author: JudithWeiner
+description: To increase participation rates, a recently closed survey cycle can be reopened or a survey close date can be extended. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry